Is the yoga hard that you teach?

-After every group yoga class, I’m going to send everyone an email setting out what we learned and what yoga poses or breathing techniques we did together, so you won’t feel like you missed anything and will be all set for the next week’s class.
+After every group yoga class, I send a recap email to everyone setting out what we learned and what yoga poses or breathing techniques we did together, so you won’t feel like you missed anything and will be all set for the next week’s class.

 Do you have a free class online that I could try to see if I like it?

 But, first let me tell you that it’s a 75 min yoga class that I taught as a webinar.
 So, it’s not as interactive as my classes normally are and the quality isn’t the best, but it’ll definitely give you an idea of the kind of yoga I teach.

 If I've done the yoga program, can I join again?

 These group yoga classes are meant to be a weekly, life-long practice for you.